Python Run Another Python Script

 A basic text file containing Python code that is intended to be directly executed by the client is typically called a script, formally known as a top-level program file.

 Scripts are meant to be directly executed in Python.
-Learning to run scripts and code is a fundamental skill to learn in the world of python programming.
-Python script usually has the extension '.py'
+Learning to run scripts and code is a fundamental skill to learn in the world of Python programming.

 .
-If the script is run on a windows machine, it might have an extension, .pyw
+If the script is run on a Windows machine, it might have an extension, .pyw

 .